The Exchange In-Place Hold & eDiscovery is a very powerful tool that can help us to accomplish three main tasks.

 The different “parts” of Exchange In-Place eDiscovery & Hold infrastructure

-Despite the need to keep it simple, I find it important to provide a brief overview of the different components that relates to the Exchange In-Place eDiscovery & Hold infrastructure.
+Despite the need to keep it simple, I find it important to provide a brief overview of the different components that relate to the Exchange In-Place eDiscovery & Hold infrastructure.

 In the following diagram, we can see the different “parts” or “building block” which creates the Exchange service named: Exchange In-Place eDiscovery & Hold.